 When Kodak replaced its Portra 400NC and Portra 400VC (Neutral Colour and Vivid Colour) lines with the new Portra 400, many people were devastated.
 The subtlety of the NC film and popping colors of VC will surely be missed, but since its launch, this film has gathered a huge following.
 Having finally got around to using it, I can really see why.
 This film is amazing!

-When I searched the Lomography site, I was surprised to see that there hadn’t already been a review of this film, but then I thought about it and realised that on face value, it may not appeal to many Lomographers.
-A professional film, with a fairly neutral colour balance and ultra fine grain, doesn’t exactly shout Lomo, but this film is so versatile that I would recommend it to anyone.
+When I searched the Lomography site, I was surprised to see that there hadn’t already been a review of this film, but then I thought about it and realized that on face value, it may not appeal to many Lomographers.
+A professional film, with a fairly neutral color balance and ultra-fine grain, doesn’t exactly shout Lomo, but this film is so versatile that I would recommend it to anyone.

 Come on Lomography, get some of this in your store soon, so that I can spend my piggies!